 All three of us squealed when we saw a bison (we counted two total) and stood respectfully still as a herd of wild horses gazed at us as they grazed.
 We watched eagles soar and walked through fields of wildflowers.

 “Everybody should come here, even if you’re not into nature,” Naomi said, as we stood surveying the jaw dropping scenery.
 She shook her head.
 “People think they know North Dakota, but unless you’ve been here, you just don’t know.”
 I totally agree.
 This place is special.

 The prettiest hike was Wind Canyon, a gorgeous half mile trail that runs along wind-weathered buttes and climbs up above the curving Little Missouri River.
 It’s listed as a moderate trail and there definitely is some elevation to consider.
 But my three year-old ran most of the way and Naomi, who had never hiked before in her life, adored it, so this is a hike that anyone without mobility issues will love.

 Photo by Naomi Orre

 We stood high on the bluffs, with the sunlight glinting off the water in front of us, the jagged rocks behind us, painted bluffs on either side.
 I’m not often without words, but I was speechless.
 There was nothing to do but feel the sun on our shoulders, smile and drink it all in.

 Our $20 park pass was good for 7 days and we came back as often as we could.
-I wish we could have come back more.
+I wish we could have stayed longer.
 We’re already planning a return trip.
 This is place that gets under your skin, that haunts your dreams, that makes you want more.